-Also launched in 2016 was Chicago CRED, Emerson's effort to curbing gun violence in Chicago through counseling and training young men.
+Also launched in 2016 was Chicago CRED, Emerson's effort to curb Chicago gun violence through counseling and training young men.

 More recently, The Emerson Collective has begun focusing on the importance of journalism.
 The organization holds a majority stake in The Atlantic, Pop-Up Magazine, and Axios.
 Part of her interest in the industry stems from the increasingly tenuous situation in which the news industry currently finds itself.

 In 2019, the Emerson Collective joined other investors in contributing $100 million in funding to Boom Supersonic, a company attempting to create an economically viable supersonic airliner.

 The America's Food Fund is an effort from Emerson Collective, Apple, and the Ford Foundation to provide funding to beneficiaries like World Central Kitchen and Feeding America.
 This is a response to the rapid growth in unemployment and loss of financial stability in homes across the world as the coronavirus pandemic escalates.

 Apple and Laurene Powell Jobs' Emerson Collective were the first to donate, sourcing $12 million for the launch of the fund.